 View the Online CLE catalog to find webinars and programs presented by the LPMT Section or which contain practice management topics.
 Also find articles from Section publications, including The Bottom Line, to obtain self-study MCLE credit.
 Several articles from past issues of The Bottom Line have been placed in the Online CLE catalog and offer MCLE self-study credit.

 Please provide your thoughts and suggestions to the Chair of the Education Committee, Kurt Obermeyer or LPMT@calbar.ca.gov.
 Let Kurt hear from you with suggested topics or a proposal to present a webinar or program

-The Law Practice Management and Technology Section (LPMT) Executive Committee is seeking members to step up and serve on the Executive Committee.
-Applications are now being accepted.
-The online application, is available on the appointments page of the State Bar's website.
-The volunteer positions carry a three-year term, and the application deadline has been extended to April 14, 2017.
+Applications can still be submitted by members to serve on the Executive Committee of the Law Practice Management and Technology Section (LPMT).
+The Executive Committee is seeking members to step up and serve on the Executive Committee.
+The online application is available on the appointments page of the State Bar's website.
+The volunteer positions carry a three-year term.
 Submit your application today to join a group of very dedicated members working hard to bring information, educational opportunities, newsletters, etc., to the LPMT Section members.

 Chair: Peter N. Brewer, Palo Alto